Car not starting, misfiring or using more fuel? Your ignition coil pack could be to blame.

 In time, the coil’s output voltage can rise to damaging levels, causing short circuits when it burns through the insulation.

-How do you diagnose a faulty coil?
+How do you diagnose a faulty ignition coil?

-Engine misfires and backfires, poor starting, a lack of performance and poor fuel consumption are all possible indications of a faulty coil.
+Engine misfires and backfires, poor starting, a lack of performance and poor fuel consumption are all possible indications of a faulty coil pack.
 If your car has a distributor-based ignition system, all the spark plugs will be affected but if it’s a modern car with electronic ignition, only one plug could be, or two if they share the same coil.

-Of course, a faulty cylinder can be caused by all manner of ignition and fuel supply problems, not just a faulty coil.
+Of course, a faulty cylinder can be caused by all manner of ignition and fuel supply problems, not just a faulty ignition coil.
 For this reason, you should remove and check the spark plug, and, if there is a distributor, the HT lead.

 Check the security and integrity of the coil itself.
 Also, using a multimeter, check the coil’s primary and secondary resistance are to specification.

-How do you repair a coil?
+How do you repair an ignition coil?

 It’s easier to replace but be careful to turn off the ignition and disconnect the battery before starting work.